 - a.
 The scope of the project has changed in the following ways: - i.
-Plant location Per Section B, we have moved our plant site from the Port of Stockton to Jurupa Valley, CA. The proportion of State of California VS non-California waste glass supply, equipment procurement and end-market sales are not projected to change.
+Plant location Per Section B, we have moved our plant site from the Port of Stockton to Jurupa Valley, CA and now to Greater Los Angeles.
+We have negotiated a lease for a building in Vernon but cannot execute that lease until we are funded.
+The proportion of State of California VS non-California waste glass supply, equipment procurement and end-market sales are not projected to change.
 The vast majority of glass supply and offtake will be Southern California based and any equipment that is competitively available in California will be sourced locally, including labor. - ii.
-Product mix Per Section C.b.iii, virtually all production will be for Centurion, Sioneer Stockton's patent pending and revolutionary "Glass Pozzolan in Concrete" which has been tested and verified to meet industry standards both through Sioneer sponsored and independent third-party laboratories based in California, utilizing local concrete ingredients.
+Product mix Per Section C.c.iii, virtually all production will be for Centurion, Sioneer Stockton's patent pending and revolutionary "Glass Pozzolan in Concrete" which has been tested and verified to meet industry standards both through Sioneer sponsored and independent third-party laboratories based in California, utilizing local concrete ingredients.
 This product exhibits a significantly higher value per-ton in the market, both in pricing and carbon-reduction. - iii.
 Product volume The original Stockton plant was designed to produce 120,000 TPY of all glass products, 72,000 of which were Pozzolan.
-The new design will utilize the original funds to produce the 72,000 TPY of Pozzolan, and additional funds will be required by Sioneer Stockton to increase the total plant capacity to 120,000 tons at startup, then 240,000 TPY with an additional infusion of funds for an expansion of zone 6 production capacity.
-Sioneer Stockton will apply for additional STE awards in future years to cover these expenditures, as needed and as is available from CAEATFA.
-See table below for budgetary estimates. - iv.
-Approved STE Budget vs Projected Budget and Future Applications:
+The new design will utilize the original funds to produce the 72,000 TPY of Pozzolan, and additional funds will be required by Sioneer Stockton to increase the total plant capacity to 120,000 tons at startup, then 240,000 TPY with an additional infusion of funds for an expansion of Zone 6 production capacity.
+We estimate those additional funds to be \$25 million, for a total Qualified Property budget of \$40 million.
+Sioneer Stockton will apply for additional STE awards in future years to cover these expenditures, as needed and as is available from CAEATFA. - b.
+Although the total project scope has increased, the incremental economic, labor-related and environmental impacts of the Qualified Property has not changed from the figures submitted in our initial application.